rwang-z/STModule/example_analysis.md

 - `cell_thresh`: parameter to filter cells for high-resolution data, removing cells with less than cell_thresh counts (default 100).
   - Used for tissue section B when `high_resolution = TRUE`

+- `max_iter`: maximum iteration, default 2000

+- `version`: to use CPU or GPU version of STModule
+  - `version = 'cpu'`: used for ST data (default)
+  - `version = 'gpu'`: used for 10x Visium and high-resolution data

 The function will first load and pre-process the data of section B and estimate the spatial maps of the tissue modules.
-The spatial maps can be visualized using the function `spatial_map_visualization`.
+The spatial maps can be visualized using the function `spatial_map_visualization()`.

 &nbsp;